 How Vietnamese Families Spend Their Tet Days

-Watching firework on the New Year’s Eve moment
+Watching Fireworks on New Year’s Eve

 Photo @bookaway.com